(A) Specific requirements for all blasting operations.

 (1) All drill holes shall be sufficiently large to admit freely the insertion of the packages of explosive materials.

-(2) Tamping shall be done only with wooden rods without exposed metal parts, except that nonsparking metal connectors may be used for jointed poles.
+(2) Tamping shall be done only with wooden rods or plastic tamping poles without exposed metal parts, except that nonsparking metal connectors may be used for jointed poles.
 Violent tamping is prohibited.
 Primed cartridges shall not be tamped.

 (4) Drilling shall not be started until all remaining butts of old holes are examined with a wooden rod for unexploded charges, and, if any are found, they shall be refired before work proceeds.

 (5) Drill holes which have contained explosives or blasting agents shall not be made deeper.

 (6) No loaded holes shall be left unattended.
 (E) Initiation of explosive charges.

 (a) When fuse is used, the blasting cap shall be securely attached to it with a standard ring type cap crimper.
 All primers shall be assembled no less than fifty feet from any magazine.

 (b) Primers for use in blasting shall be made up only as required for each round of blasting.